iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 > Excellent app, however few fixes I'd like to see.
 1 After you name an item, the tracking number dissappears in the list replaced with the name.
 2 allow a gap between the numbers for easier reading ie FE 1234 1234 GB 3 Allow the option to rearrange the list of items.<br> :date: __2020-12-05 08:29:08__

-> Great until last update Used to be able to give my deliveries a meaningful name, but since yesterday's update can't do it anymore.
-With several deliveries on the go, it makes it difficult to see which is which.
-Apart from that, it's quite good<br> :date: __2020-12-03 15:54:52__

 #### 3-star reviews